Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 All Monsters have 0 DEF.

 ### Level 4
-The 3 Level 4 Monsters have 1900 ATK and share the following non-once-per-turn effect:
+The 3 Level 4 Monsters have 1900 ATK and share the following effect:

-> If another card is banished: You can add this banished card to your hand, or Special Summon this card from your hand.
+> If another card is banished: You can either Special Summon this card from your hand, or add this banished card to your hand.

 Each has an effect to search another card on Summon, which also deals damage to the player themselves:

-> If this card is Normal or Special Summoned: You can [...], and if you do, take 700 damage.
+> If this card is Normal or Special Summoned: You can {...}, and if you do, take 700 damage.

 <table>
   <tr>